akishtp/CMS-quiz/README.md

 cd CMS-quiz
 ```

-4. Install dependencies for the client
+4. Install dependencies for the client.

 ```
 cd ../frontend